Why doctors need a funny bone

 Hilarity and good humour, a breezy cheerfulness, a nature ‘sloping toward the southern side’, as Lowell has it, help enormously both in the study and in the practice of medicine.
 To many of a sombre and sour disposition it is hard to maintain good spirits amid the trials and tribulations of the day, and yet it is an unpardonable mistake to go about among patients with a long face.—William Osler

 This was the same man who (purportedly) took a urine specimen from a diabetic patient and passed it around one of his medical lectures, after dipping his finger inside and tasting it.
-Each student followed his example, expressing their disgust in turn, till it had been passed around the entire lecture hall.
+Each student followed his example, expressing their disgust in turn, until it had been passed around the entire lecture hall.
 Asked to describe their observations, they all agreed that the urine was very sweet.
 Osler, who had intended to test his student’s power of observation, cheekily replied—perhaps; but if you’d really been observant you would have noticed that I placed my middle finger in the urine but the index finger in my mouth.

 Osler did not hesitate to bring hilarity to any situation that would benefit from it.
 As physicians, we may find it difficult to do the same in our own professional lives.
 Either we feel that the profession deserves to be treated with more reverence, we fear losing credibility, or quite simply, we don’t see the value in bringing humor into the workplace.